kylejones200/psis_4700_applied_ai/webslides/topic_Embeddings.md

 ## Embeddings in Action

-Embed a query and compare to embedded documents.
+Embed a query and compare to embedded documents
-Use cosine similarity to find the closest meaning.
+Use cosine similarity to find the closest meaning
 This is how semantic search works

 > Embeddings are mathematical representations of meaning that enable semantic search and similarity comparison.
 They've become foundational to modern AI systems, powering everything from search to recommendations.